callumdevlin/callumdevlin.github.io/index.markdown

 layout: home
 ---
-Welcome to my online portfolio.
-This website is mainly just a collection of my projects and stuff I've built
+This website is mainly just a collection of notes and stuff I've designed.